top of page

 How to Find Internships for High School Students in New Jersey

-Official high school internships are typically extremely competitive and feature a large number of highly qualified applicants vying for just a few in-demand spots.
-Another option for students is to contact local businesses and organizations and inquire about potential internship opportunities.
-At the bottom of this article, we offer some valuable tips, best practices, and email templates for developing a cold outreach strategy to help make the prospect of finding an internship or research position less overwhelming.
+High school internships are typically extremely competitive and feature an abundance of highly qualified applicants vying for just a few coveted spots.
+Another option for high schoolers seeking internships is to contact local businesses and organizations and inquire about potential opportunities.
+At the bottom of this article, we offer some valuable tips, best practices, and email templates for developing a cold outreach strategy—helping make the prospect of finding an internship or research position less overwhelming.

 20 Internships for High School Students in New Jersey